IndrajeetPatil/ggstatsplot/README.md

   data = datasets::iris,
   cor.vars = Sepal.Length:Petal.Width,
   corr.method = "robust",
-  output = "correlations",             # specifying the needed output digits = 3                           # number of digits to be dispayed for correlation coefficient )
+  output = "correlations",             # specifying the needed output ("r" or "corr" will also work) digits = 3                           # number of digits to be dispayed for correlation coefficient )
 #> # A tibble: 4 x 5